Next.js & Storyblok image optimization. Part 1

 src="/_next/image?url=https%3A%2F%2Fa.storyblok.com%2Ff%2F185240%2F5266x3403%2F99cbc784c3%2Fpexels-eberhard-grossgasteiger-443446.jpg&amp;w=3840&amp;q=75">

-We can notice that in srcset attribute each size has individual url, also a new attribute added sizes=”100vw” – this one provide a rule how to pick URL for an image from srcset based on size
+We can notice that in srcset attribute each size has individual url and a new attribute added sizes="100vw" - this one provide a rule how to pick an URL for an image from srcset based on size

 Here are some key points regarding sizes attribute: